Airef urges reform of the financial crisis stability law: "Did anyone think it could be complied with?"

 The organization proposes going beyond the transposition of European fiscal rules

-MadridMore than ten years ago, in the midst of the Great Recession, the two main parties in Spain, the PSOE and the PP, agreed to a constitutional reform to adopt and comply with the fiscal stability demanded by Brussels of the most indebted countries.
-This led to the creation of a permanent constraint on public spending enshrined in the Spanish Constitution under the name of "budgetary stability," paving the way for the government of Mariano Rajoy (PP) to later pass the so-called Budgetary Stability Law in 2012.
+MadridMore than ten years ago, in the midst of the Great Recession, the two main parties in Spain, the PSOE and the PP, agreed to a constitutional reform to accept and comply with the debt reduction demanded by Brussels from the most indebted countries.
+This led to the creation of a permanent constraint on public spending enshrined in the Spanish Constitution under the name of "budgetary stability," paving the way for Mariano Rajoy's (PP) government to later pass the so-called Budgetary Stability Law in 2012.
 All of this required public administrations to be very restrictive with spending.

-In terms of oversight, AIReF also wants its own operations to be adapted to the new European framework and its credibility, effectiveness, and implementation of preventive and corrective measures to be strengthened.
-It also wants not only the central government to present a structural fiscal plan, but also the 17 autonomous communities, the main municipalities, and the Social Security system, to ensure greater transparency.
-Finally, it wants independent analyses to be carried out on forecasting errors by public administrations and for the impact of climate change to be incorporated as a factor to be considered in the budgetary framework.
+In terms of oversight, AIReF wants its own operations to be adapted to the new European framework and its credibility, effectiveness, and implementation of preventive and corrective measures to be strengthened.
+It also wants not only the central government to present a structural fiscal plan, but also the 17 autonomous communities, the main municipalities, and the Social Security system to do so, in order to provide greater transparency; and for independent analyses to be carried out on forecasting errors by public administrations, and for the impact of climate change to be incorporated as a factor to be considered in the budgetary framework.